b00tl04d/ism-notes-from-year-2-sem-2-onwards/SPIM/IM/Lesson 1.md

 ## Key Definitions

 Incident (generally a negative event.
-In the case of IT and cyber security listed below are a few examples)
+In the case of IT and cyber security, listed below are a few examples)
 * Unplanned interruption to an IT service
 * Reduction in the quality of an IT service
 * Failure of a CI that has not yet impacted an IT service

 <br>

+Service Request
+*